|HCC Site ID:||1807||Parish:||Winchester|

 Site and Location

-Abbey Gardens are situated close to the Guildhall in Winchester.
+Abbey Gardens are situated close to the Guildhall on The Broadway, in Winchester.

-Abbey House lies on the site of King Alfred’s Nunnaminster The majority of the surviving building is late 18th century,possibly designed by William Pescod in 1751.
-There is a Garden Temple in the grounds built about 1759 across a conduit to the Abbey Mill.
-The temple has a Doric portico of 4 columns, entablature and pediment crowned with urns.
-In 1890, Winchester Town Council applied to the Local Government board for a loan of £5000 to purchase the land to be used as a Public Pleasure Ground.
+In 1879, the western part of the gardens was separated and cleared for the building of the Guildhall.
+In 1890, Winchester Town Council applied to the Local Government board for a loan of £5000 to purchase the Abbey House gardens to be used as a Public Pleasure Ground.
 Folkestone Place, a row of houses facing the Broadway, was demolished and the grounds were laid out and ‘improved’ during 1890/91.
 During the 1890s the brick walk surrounding the property was gradually replaced by iron gates and railings paid for by Richard Moss.
 A bridge was constructed opposite the front door of the house and money was spent on turf, trees, shrubs, bulbs, seats, a notice board and even goldfish.

 During the 20th century the property was continuously maintained despite some setbacks during the two World Wars, for example in 1939 three ugly air-raid shelters were constructed and some iron railings were removed.

-The Gardens now have several formal flowerbeds, a rose garden, a scented garden for the blind as well as the Doric Temple with a channel of the Itchen running through.
-They are extensively used by the public, particularly in the Spring and Summer when they are especially attractive.
+The gardens are extensively used by the public, particularly in the Spring and Summer when they are especially attractive, while Abbey House remains the Mayor’s Official residence.
 There is also a well-used children’s play area.

-Abbey Gardens built on the site of King Alfred’s Nunnaminster in the mid-18th century including a Doric Temple by a stream.
-Acquired by Winchester Corporation in 1890 and laid out as a public pleasure ground.
-Remains a council-owned popular, public green space.
+Abbey House was built on the site of King Alfred’s Nunnaminster in the mid-18th, with gardens and a functioning mill to which a Doric Temple front was added for disguise.
+Acquired by Winchester Corporation in 1890 and laid out as public pleasure gardens; now a popular, well-maintained public park with children’s play area.

 120M94/080 Hampshire Chronicle c 1969